 If you are searching how to make holy water, odds are you are in a bit of trouble at home.
 Are you sensing an unholy spirit in your house and you think blessed water will do the trick to release the force from your abode?

 Making holy water requires a certain number of steps that you must follow in exact order, but there is one thing that you need in order to finalize the last step – a holy man.
 Blessed water is just that… blessed.
 But don’t worry, we won’t leave you empty-handed.
 There are other ways and we are here to show you exactly how to do what it is you need to do.

 How Is Holy Water Made?

-First, let’s talk a bit about how to make holy water.
+So, how is holy water made?
 There are countless websites on the Internet that tell you if you mix salt with mineral water and chant some form of exorcism over the combination, you will be able to make your own form of holy water.
 How exciting!